ghb24/NECI_STABLE/docs/neci/input/logging.rst

 Reduced Density Matrix (RDM) Options
 -------------------------------------

+Currently the 2-RDMs can only be calculated for closed shell systems.
+However, calculation of the 1-RDM only, and the following diagonalisation is set up for either open shell or closed shell systems.

 **CALCRDMONFLY** [RDMExcitLevel] [RDMIterStart] [RDMEnergyIter]
     This is the main keyword for calculating the RDMs from an FCIQMC wavefunction.
 It requires 3 integers.
     The first refers to the type of RDMs to calculate.
 A value of 1 will calculate only the 1-RDM.
 Any other